-- Only essential authorised staff are to be present on the orchard at all times (visitors must be limited to essential personnel only). - Growers should maintain a record of all personnel on the orchard. - All employers (labour contractors and growers) must maintain a record of all staff present on every orchard using the template in Appendix 1 or equivalent. - Anyone entering the orchard must be checked for any signs of illness and if so, they should be prevented from entry. - Prior to work, at every break time and at the conclusion of work, all workers must be checked for signs of illness and the information recorded (Appendix 1). - Record the contact details, entry and exit time of all transient staff (such as truck drivers) from site. - Familiarise staff with basic COVID-19 spread prevention protocols (https://covid19.govt.nz/assets/resources/COVID-19\Key-Message\A4-Posters\Protect\English.pdf). - All transient staff (such as truck drivers) should be required to stay in vehicles as much as possible. - There must be clear separation of vehicles, break times and workspaces to ensure that a 2-metre distance between workers is maintained at all times.
+- Only essential authorised staff are to be present on the orchard at all times (visitors must be limited to essential personnel only). - Growers should maintain a record of all personnel on the orchard. - All employers (labour contractors and growers) must maintain a record of all staff present on every orchard using the template in Appendix 1 or equivalent. - Prior to work, at every break time and at the conclusion of work, all workers should be checked for signs of illness and the information recorded (Appendix 1). - Record the contact details, entry and exit time of all transient staff (such as truck drivers) from site. - Familiarise staff with basic COVID-19 spread prevention protocols: (https://covid19.govt.nz/assets/resources/posters/COVID19\poster\protect\english\A3.p\df). - All transient staff (such as truck drivers) should be required to stay in vehicles as much as possible. - There must be clear separation of vehicles, break times and workspaces to ensure that a 1metre distance between workers is maintained at all times.